-- You can update your Xbox One controller drivers automatically from Windows by using the built-in solutions.
+- Using the built-in solutions, you can update your Xbox One controller drivers automatically on Windows 10.

-- The process is almost identical on both Windows 11 and Windows 10 due to their many similarities.
+- The process is almost identical on Windows 11 and Windows 10 due to their similarities.

-Keeping your controller up to date is important, and speaking of which, it’s important to know how to update Xbox One controller drivers on Windows.
+Keeping your controller up to date is important, and speaking of which, it’s essential to know how to update Xbox One controller drivers on Windows.

-However, imagine a scenario where you connect your Xbox controller to your Windows 11 or Windows 10 PC, only to find out there’s a Xbox controller driver error.
+However, imagine a scenario where you connect your Xbox controller to your Windows 10 or Windows 11 PC, only to find out there’s an Xbox controller driver error.

 This is where this guide comes into the picture.
-Because in this post, we will be explaining to you how you can install the latest Xbox One controller drivers on Windows 10 or Windows 11.
+Because in this post, we will explain how you can install the latest Xbox One controller drivers on Windows 10 or 11.
 Let us check out the guide.